DataDog/hiring-engineers/answers.md

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-  To being setting up an APM, you will need already have the latest [Datadog agent](https://app.datadoghq.com/account/settings#agent) installed.
+  To being setting up an APM, you will need to have the latest [Datadog agent](https://app.datadoghq.com/account/settings#agent) installed.

   For Linux, the Trace Agent is pre-packaged with the standard Datadog Agent and no extra configuration is needed.
 To ensure the APM agent is enabled, you can access your `datadog.yaml` configuration file.
-You can update the `apm_config` key as see below:
+You can update the `apm_config` key as seen below:

 ```
 apm_config:
   enabled: true
 ```

 Lastly, you can instrument your application to begin tracing.
-To setup tracing for Python applications, you will need to Datadog Tracing library using pip:
+To setup tracing for Python applications, you will need to install the Datadog Tracing library using pip:
 ```
 pip install ddtrace
 ```